-The exact mechanism behind why inflammation results in fatigue is not well understood.
+The exact mechanism behind why inflammation results in fatigue are not well understood.

 It is felt that some of this fatigue is most likely the result of "physiologic fatigue" which basically means that the body is working hard to try and get back to normal and this puts a huge demand on the body.

-For this reasons chronic medical conditions often "sap" the body of energy and result in fatigue.
+For these reasons, chronic medical conditions often "sap" the body of energy and result in fatigue.

-Beyond this fatigue may also be the result of impaired immune function (and the triggering of the inflammatory cascade and inflammatory cytokines), dysregulation of the hypothalamic-pituitary-adrenal axis and central neurological changes which all may result in fatigue.
+Beyond this, fatigue may also be the result of impaired immune function (18) (and the triggering of the inflammatory cascade and inflammatory cytokines (19)), dysregulation of the hypothalamic-pituitary-adrenal axis and central neurological changes which all may result in fatigue.

 Finding the root cause of inflammation can be tough in certain individuals so you may need physician assistance.

 You can get started with some basic supplements to help reduce inflammation, however, including these well-studied nutrients:

 If you suffer from fatigue you need to make sure that you are sleeping at least 8 hours each and every night.

 It's also that this sleep is high quality and leaves you feeling well rested when you wake up.